 We have tracked Abt’s GHG emissions since 2012 and achieved a 49.7% reduction in our U.S.-based emissions as of 2019—beating our first reduction target.
 In doing so, we expanded Abt’s GHG inventory to encompass our global operations—including Abt Britain and Australia—as well as additional sources of emissions like telecommuting.

-Abt Associates commits to reduce absolute Scope 1 and 2 GHG emissions 38.6% by 2027 from a 2019 base year.
-Abt Associates also commits to reduce absolute Scope 3 GHG emissions from fuel and energy related activities, business travel, and employee commuting 38.6% within the same timeframe.
+Long-Term Targets: Abt Associates commits to reduce absolute Scope 1 and 2 GHG emissions 90 percent by 2050 from a 2019 base year.
+Abt Associates commits to reduce absolute Scope 3 GHG emissions from fuel and energy related activities, business travel, and employee commuting 90 percent within the same timeframe.

 GHG Emissions Actual v.
 Target

 Making an Impact in Our Communities

 Our employees are driven, passionate, caring people who not only create impact through their work, but in their communities.
 We offer funding and support so staff can advance their impact outside of the office by participating in community-based service, fundraisers, and directly engage in the communities they live and work.